Get a high-level overview of the effort and trade-offs required to build your own cardholder data...

 - How to Store Credit Cards: Building a Solution In-house

-Build or Buy a Solution: Key Concepts
+Build or Buy a CDE: Key Concepts

 In previous posts, we defined a cardholder data environment (CDE) and its purpose.
-We then went in-depth on the two primary options for collecting and securing these credit and debit card details: building and maintaining a PCI CDE and program vs. using third-party CDE Service Providers.
+We then went in-depth on the two primary options for collecting and securing these credit and debit card details: building and maintaining a PCI CDE and program vs. using third-party CDE service providers.
 In this blog, we’ll tie it all together to offer a top-line view of each, as well as some tips to guide internal discussions at your organization.

 Before we jump in, it’s probably helpful to revisit some key terms used in this document.